From around the age of seven, you’ll notice that your older cat starts taking life a bit easier - and who can blame them!

 Feed older cats little and often, as they may feel overwhelmed by a large amount of food.
 So long as they don’t have a medical condition that makes them unsuitable, you can also offer the occasional treat.

-If you’re feeding your cat dry food, store it in a dry, clean environment.
+If you’re feeding senior cats dry food, store it in a dry, clean environment.
 Re-sealable packaging or an airtight container keeps it tasty by sealing in the aroma and stops it from going stale.

 It's important to serve food in a clean, low bowl or saucer (some older felines don’t like their whiskers touching the side of the bowl) and don't allow wet food to go dry in the bowl as cats can be very particular about freshness.